Exploring the Tastes of Two Continents

-Sample the many flavors of Istanbul in a staggering variety of places—at vibrant bazaars and outdoor markets, in a local home, at a family-run candy shop, at an Alevi Muslim house of worship, and at some of the city’s most exciting restaurants.
+Sample the many flavors of Istanbul in a staggering variety of places — at vibrant bazaars and outdoor markets, in a local home, at a family-run candy shop, and at some of the city’s most exciting restaurants.

-In addition to eating well, we’ll delve deep into Istanbul’s cultural traditions by visiting churches and mosques with fascinating living histories, meeting a pigeon trainer on a rooftop in the bustling Fatih neighborhood, exploring a beer-factory-turned-contemporary-photography-gallery, and much more.
+In addition to eating well, we’ll delve deep into Istanbul’s cultural traditions by visiting churches and mosques with fascinating living histories, enjoying a traditional hamam treatment and much more.

 • All food and drink consumed on the activities (breakfast every day, 6 lunches, 5 dinners) – for most people this will be enough to consume for the week.
 However, there will be some free time to do additional touring.